 the course again as the course content may be updated or changed.

-The ID number used for examinations is for external students should use the ID number provided in their course acceptance letter from BI.
+The ID number used for examinations is the number on your employee access card.
+External students should use the ID number provided in their course acceptance letter from BI.

 The paper / home examination should under no circumstances be submitted directly to the person responsible for the course or any other lecturer.
 Grades and proof of completion will only be registered in the system when the papers / home examinations are sent in for grading.